nus-cs2103-AY2223S1/tp/docs/AboutUs.md

 [[github](https://github.com/kelvinou01)]
 [[portfolio](team/kelvin.md)]

-- Role: Deliverables and deadlines, Backend Engineer
+- Role: Deliverables and deadlines, Scheduling and tracking
 - Responsibilities: Defines and tracks deliverables and ensures that they are done correctly.

 ### Simpson Eng